seimmuc/ffxiv-world-status-history/Readme.md

     pipenv install django
     ```

 3. Prepare project by running `init.sh` script.
-This will create required directories and
+This will create required directories and files for deployment.
     ```shell
     ./init.sh
     ```
+    * Only docker is required beyond this step, everything else installed in steps 1 and 2 can be safely removed.

 4. Initialize database by running:
     ```shell
-    docker compose --file docker-compose-prod-manage.yml run manage migrate python manage.py loaddata --app ffxivws --format json worlds.fixture.json
+    docker compose --file docker-compose-prod-manage.yml run manage migrate docker compose --file docker-compose-prod-manage.yml run manage loaddata --app ffxivws --format json worlds.fixture.json
     ```
-    * Only docker is required beyond this step, everything else installed in steps 1 and 2 can be safely removed.

 5. Start the web server:
     ```shell
-    docker compose --file docker-compose-prod.yml up
+    docker compose --file docker-compose-prod.yml up --remove-orphans
     ```
     * you may append `-d` option at the end of that command to run it in detached mode